-At Ark Franklin Primary Academy, we provide a broad and balanced curriculum which develops the individual child according to their age and ability.
-In addition, we are committed to providing significant opportunities for pupils to master English and mathematics skills.
-With a strong emphasis on depth before breadth, we believe that mastery in these core subjects determines access to higher education and increased career choices at 18.
+At Ark Franklin we provide a broad and balanced curriculum, developing the individual child according to their age and ability; we are committed to providing significant opportunities for pupils to master English and mathematics skills, with a strong emphasis on depth before breadth.
+For we believe that mastery in these core subjects is key to success, determining later access to higher education and increased career choices at 18.

-The Academy has implemented an adapted version of the Foundation Stage and the National Curriculum, and has a curriculum map to ensure that we cover all the statutory requirements during your child’s time with us.
-We strongly emphasise core skills in English and Mathematics in the Foundation Stage
+Franklin implements a tailored version of the Foundation Stage and the National Curriculum, using a curriculum map to ensure that we cover all the statutory requirements during your child’s time with us.

-Teachers use a wide variety of teaching methods, which are adapted according to the subject, age and ability of the individual pupil.
-At ARK Franklin Primary Academy we place great emphasis on giving children practical activities and opportunities in their learning, as we believe that it is only by direct experience that true understanding of a specific area, and its relevance to real life, can be gained.
+Teachers use a wide variety of teaching methods, adapted according to the subject, age and ability of the individual pupil.
+At Ark Franklin, we place great emphasis on learning through practical activities, as we believe that it is only by direct experience that true understanding of a specific area, and its relevance to real life, can be gained.

-We will provide a stimulating indoor and outdoor learning environment where children will be motivated to communicate, explore and learn independently.
-A carefully planned range of activities will provide a rich, age-appropriate learning experience across the curriculum.
+We provide a highly stimulating indoor and outdoor learning environment where children are motivated to communicate, explore and learn independently.
+A carefully planned range of activities provide a rich, age-appropriate learning experience across the curriculum.

 KEY STAGE 1 | 2

 Franklin children are taught to read through synthetic phonics using the Read Write Inc. Programme.
 As children become confident with decoding, they begin to read in small groups and as a whole class.
 During this time children are exposed to new vocabulary in order to allow them to develop the skills to read and comprehend independently.
 Throughout their time at the school, children access a wide range of authors and texts allowing them to speak openly and critically about what they have read, developing their own literary interests.
 To further foster a love of reading, parents are expected to read for at least twenty minutes a night with their child.